Technology Parent Resources

-Parenting students who are "digital natives," or who have been brought up in a world full of technology, can provide to be quite challenging.
+Parenting students who are "digital natives," or who have been brought up in a world full of technology, can prove to be quite challenging.
 Below are resources that parents may find helpful to help their students use technology and digital resources.
+Also included below is information about student devices (Chromebooks & iPads), some of which is applicable to all students and some that is targeted to middle and high school students who take their device home every day.

 - Getting Started with GSuite & Google Drive